-Keep an eye on our social for Sarah and Erich’s wedding film by the very talented Josh of Joyride Weddings to give you all the feels of the day but in the meantime be sure to scroll down and see all the gorgeous pics below.
+Sarah and Erich’s wedding film was captured by the very talented Josh of Joyride Weddings to give you all the feels of the day scroll right to the bottom to check it out.

 Sarah and Erich, congrats on getting married.
 First, could you tell us about how you met, any funny first date stories and a bit about the proposal?